analysis-tools-dev/website-next/data/blog/bugprove.md

 about the analysis engine and to ensure the stability of the platform.
 As a user, however, I was reaching for more information at this point.

+**Update:** Following further discussions with the BugProve team, it became clear that the scan's failure was attributed to the image being a QEMU image, designed for emulation within the QEMU environment, rather than a genuine firmware image typically found in a device's flash memory.
+This confusion arose because the engine mistook it for an ELF binary, a mix-up caused by the method of compression used.
+The team at BugProve also informed me that they are currently developing a more descriptive error message to address this specific scenario.

 ## Third test: A real-world firmware image

 Finally, I tried firmware for the ECOVACS Deebot T20e OMNI 6000Pa, a